warnikchow/coaudiotext/README.md

     <image src="https://github.com/warnikchow/coaudiotext/blob/master/images/sa.png" width="600"></br>
           [Self-attentive embedding for sentence representation]

-**And here we define our self-attentive bilstm model which *sometimes* uses TensorFlow backend.
-This kind of design (utilizinig *Model* module) is inevitable since the pure Keras approach cannot guarantee that we can make up such a complicated layer...
-So, I attach a rather detailed comment to help the readers follow how the structure (above) in [the paper](https://arxiv.org/abs/1703.03130) is implemented as a code.**
+**And here we define our self-attentive BiLSTM model which *sometimes* uses TensorFlow backend.
+This kind of design (utilizing *Model* module) is inevitable since the *pure* Keras approach cannot guarantee that we can make up such a complicated layer...
+So, rather detailed comments are attached to help the readers follow how the structure (above) in [the paper](https://arxiv.org/abs/1703.03130) is implemented as a code.**

 ```python
 def validate_rnn_self_drop(rnn_speech,train_y,hidden_lstm,hidden_con,hidden_dim,cw,val_sp,bat_size,filename):